id3as/nixpkgs-nixerl/README.md

 The packages in this overlay are not backed by a binary cache, so if you choose to use them, Erlang will be compiled from source.

+## Status

+This overlay is very new, and not yet battle-tested.
+Feel free to use it, but there could be breaking changes going forward, for more information, see the [versioning policy](#usage-and-versioning).

 ## Quick Start

 Overlays can be used multiple ways in a Nix/NixOS environment.